george-maged/nfa-to-dfa/README.md

 As mentioned before for each input string it prints either **"ACCEPTED"** or **"REJECTED"**.

 The algorithm also checks for problems with the provided NFA, such as an invalid transition, accept state, initial state or input string.

+## How to use it

+I did not make a command line interface or JAR file or anything like that because this was a uni project and I can't be bothered.

+1. Import the project to your Java editor.
+2. Copy the input file in the project folder.
+3. Change the file name in Task2.java.
+4. Run.